Heart and Vascular Care

 Her health no longer keeps her from the people she loves.
 Her life before was interrupted by her symptoms, but now, she enjoys everyday activities without worry of feeling sick.

 “I’ve been able to walk around without having to worry if I’m out of breath or have chest pain.
-Then being able to be with people without risk,” Lisa says.
+Then being able to be with people without risk,” said Lisa.
 “Last week, I went to my first restaurant since the fall of last year.
 It’s been very nice to try and resume normal activities.

 “I am blessed, and very grateful for the excellent care I have received from the doctors and staff at Kettering Medical Center.”